 Now while there is evidence that people completing Harvard based MBAs do outperform others this is not linked to written goals per se.

-I was intrigued by this and in 2008 I started research on the origins to find the original research data.
-100s of hours and dozens of emails later the results were in, there was no such study at Harvard or Yale!
+Because of this, I was intrigued and in 2008 I started research on the origins to find the original research data.
+100s of hours and dozens of emails later the results were in.
+There was no such study at Harvard or Yale universities or business schools.

 Indeed even Harvard themselves say: